Abilene Christian Wildcats baseball

 The Abilene Christian Wildcats baseball team is a varsity intercollegiate athletic team of Abilene Christian University in Abilene, Texas, United States.
 The team is a member of the Western Athletic Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Crutcher Scott Field in Abilene, Texas.
 The Wildcats are currently coached by Rick McCarty.

 Crutcher Scott Field

 Crutcher Scott Field is a 4,000-seat baseball stadium located in Abilene, Texas.
 Built between 1990 and 1991, it hosted the Abilene Prairie Dogs from 1995 to 1999 and is the current home of the Abilene Christian Wildcats baseball team.
-Located on the campus of Abilene Christian University, its seating is entirely metal, with a combination of fold down chairs and benches.
+Located on the campus of Abilene Christian University.
+After the conclusion of the 2024 season the stadium began phase 1 of a multi phase renovation.
+As of April 2025 phase 1 is complete including a full rebuild of all but the 3rd base side including full chair back seats and a roof canopy.
+Phase 1 also included a new turf field and new player facilities as well as spectator suites.
+The stadium now reads “Bullock Brothers Ballpark” on the buildings exterior, but the “Crutcher Scott Field” name remains written on the playing surface.

 Major League Baseball

-Abilene Christian has had 9 Major League Baseball Draft selections since the draft began in 1965.
+Abilene Christian has had 15 Major League Baseball Draft selections since the draft began in 1965.